Scalable Adversarial Attack Algorithms on Influence Maximization: Efficient Algorithms for AdvIM

-The special cases of adversarial attacks on influence maximization is attacking nodes only or edge only, i.e, $q_N=0$ or $q_E=0$.
+The special case of adversarial attacks on influence maximization is attacking nodes only or edge only, i.e, $q_E=0$ or $q_N=0$.
 Then, the greedy algorithms of the special cases can achieve at least $(1 - 1/e - \varepsilon)$ of the optimal performance.
 However, our greedy algorithms for the AdvIM attacks both nodes and edges together.
-The idea of our greedy approach is that at every greedy step, it searches all nodes and edges (excluding the seed nodes) in the candidate space $\cC$ and picks the one having the maximum marginal influence deduction.
+The idea of our greedy approach is that at every greedy step, it searches all nodes and edges in the candidate space $\cC$ and picks the one having the maximum marginal influence deduction.
 If the budget for node or edge exhausts, then the remaining nodes or edges are removed from $\cC$.
-Note that as $\cC$ contains nodes and edges assigning to different partitions, \alg{\AAIMM} selects nodes or edges crossing partitions.
+Note that as $\cC$ contains nodes and edges assigned to different partitions, \alg{\AAIMM} selects nodes or edges crossing partitions.
 This falls into a greedy algorithm subject to a partition matroid constraint, which is defined below.

 Given a set $U$ partitioned into disjoint sets $U_1, \dots, U_n$ and $\mathcal{I}=\{X\subseteq U\colon |X\cap U_i|\le k_i, \forall i\in[n]\}$, $(U,\mathcal{I})$ is called a {\em partition matroid}.
 Thus, the node and edge space $\cA$ with the constraint of AdvIM, namely $(\cA, \{A\colon|A_N|\le q_N,|A_E|\le q_E\})$, is a partition matroid.
 This indicates that AdvIM is an instance of submodular maximization under partition matroid, which can be solved by a greedy algorithm with $1/2$-approximation guarantee \cite{fisher1978analysis}.
 Using this result, we can obtain the result for our \alg{\AAIMM} algorithm.